zaboople/essay/Software/DependenciesAreKillingUs.md

 # Dependencies Are The Great Problem of Software Engineering

 Dependencies are a fundamental problem that is killing software engineering teams everywhere, largely due to a complete lack of awareness, much less actual interest in the problem.
-Computer Science curriculums do little to address it and probably shouldn't attempt to take sole responsibility for it; it's really part of the mostly ambiguous, nebulous, ill-defined and emergent discipline of "software engineering".
+Computer science curriculums do little to address it and probably shouldn't attempt to take sole responsibility for it; it's really part of the mostly ambiguous, nebulous, ill-defined and emergent discipline of "software engineering".

 ## The Lifecycle of Doom

 Suppose you're working on a brand new project, "green-field" and all that.
 Your biggest problem is that you need to build a team to work on it.
 How are you going to find enough qualified people?
 Easy, just make a job advertisement that says:

-  *Hiring for brand-new starting-from-scratch project.*
+> Hiring for brand-new starting-from-scratch project.

 The world will beat a path to your door.